TIMELINE-Xerox's complex relationship with top investors

+May 14 (Reuters) - Xerox Corp’s board has scrapped the planned $6.1 billion deal with Japan’s Fujifilm Holdings Corp in a settlement with activist investors Carl Icahn and Darwin Deason.

-May 9 (Reuters) - Xerox Corp’s board is battling activist shareholder Carl Icahn and investor Darwin Deason over the company’s plan to sell itself to Japan’s Fujifilm in a deal the two say dramatically undervalues the photocopying firm.
+Xerox had been battling activist shareholder Carl Icahn and investor Darwin Deason over the company’s plan to sell itself to Fujifilm in a deal the two say dramatically undervalues the photocopying firm.

+The termination of the deal puts the Japanese company further on the back foot in any new negotiations with Xerox, although it is by no means out of contention as Xerox is now expected to go up for sale in an auction at a higher price.

-Following is a timeline of events when the two investors took a stake in the company and how their relationship slowly developed into one of the most contentious proxy fights currently on record.
+Following is a timeline of events when the two investors took a stake in the company and how their relationship slowly developed into one of the most contentious proxy fights currently on record, ultimately leading to the termination of the deal.

 Feb.
 8, 2010